 Top New York plastic surgeon Dr. Darrick Antell is board certified in plastic surgery, emphasizing aesthetic / cosmetic surgery.
-One of the cosmetic surgery procedures he performs is Post-Bariatric Body lift (plastic surgery after major weight loss.)
+One of the cosmetic surgery procedures he performs is the Post-Bariatric Body lift (plastic surgery after major weight loss.)

 Post-Bariatric Body Lift, after major weight loss is a major surgical procedure to remove excess skin and fat from arms, abdomen, legs, buttocks, face, breasts or other areas with loose sagging skin.
 The procedure can dramatically reduce the appearance of loose hanging skin.
 Bear in mind, it does produce permanent scars, which, depending on the extent of the original problem and the surgery required to correct it can be substantial.